proxy-wasm/proxy-wasm-rust-sdk/examples/envoy_tcp_routing/README.md

 ```

 The `Ok(None)` status confirms that the filter state was successfully set, and you can see in the access logs that traffic is being routed to the correct clusters (`egress-router1` for even IPs, `egress-router2` for odd IPs).

+### Note on Destination Information

+In this example, both Envoy clusters (`egress-router1` and `egress-router2`) have `httpbin.org` hardcoded as their load balancer endpoints.

+In real world scenarios where destination information needs to be preserved across TCP hops, the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) could be used to forward metadata like the original source and destination addresses between proxies.
+This could be implemented using advanced WASM stream context capabilities combined with Envoy's PROXY protocol configuration.

+**Future Enhancement:** With Istio (Envoy-based) in a Kubernetes setup and PROXY protocol support, this example could be extended to serve as a source-based egress router.
+One practical use case would be routing user's web traffic via different external IP addresses based on source-based routing decisions (e.g., even vs. odd source IP like in the example).
+In conventional networks, this would be achieved with routing tables and IP rules to select egress interfaces based on source addresses.
+However, this approach is close to impossible with managed Kubernetes services (without additional network plugins like [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni), as Kubernetes largely abstracts away the network layer where such layer 3 routing (different outgoing IPs) would normally be configured.